The basics of foil stamping process.

 The luxurious feel of foiling comes from the usage of real gold leaves on old manuscripts.
 The technique is later adapted to be more affordable, but the feeling of luxury that we experience when we see gold and silver is still there.

 There are a few different types of foil:

 Metallic Foils are mostly used for silver, gold, copper and bronze appearance.
-But they also come in different colours, such as purple, red, blue, green and others.
+But they also come in different colors, such as purple, red, blue, green and others.
 They can be glossy (shiny), and have a “mirror-like” shine.
 Satin refers to metallic foils that have “blurry” reflections.
-Satin provides a more sophisticated look and retains its base colour better than gloss foil.
+Satin provides a more sophisticated look and retains its base color better than gloss foil.
 Gloss foil reflects lights stronger and works better for small details.

 Pigment Foils provide the non-metallic glossy or matte look.
 It is usually used for printing on textured or dry paper.
-A layer of pigment foil will create a solid base and ensure strong and rich colour reproduction on problematic printing surfaces.
+A layer of pigment foil will create a solid base and ensure strong and rich color reproduction on problematic printing surfaces.

 Holographic Foils are making a holographic or rainbow appearance in the presence of light.